klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 ???
 Note "Credits for these programs (click to expand)"
     The `hybrid_check` program and its derivatives `serial_check`, `omp_check` and `mpi_check`
     are similar to the [`xthi` program](https://support.hpe.com/hpesc/public/docDisplay?docId=a00114008en_us&docLocale=en_US&page=Run_an_OpenMP_Application.html)
-    used in the 4-day comprehensive LUMI course organised by the LUST in collaboration with HPE Cray and AMD.
+    used in many of the advanced courses organised by the LUST in collaboration with HPE Cray and AMD.
 Its main source of inspiration is a very similar program, `acheck`, written by Harvey Richardson of HPE Cray and used in an earlier course, but it is a complete rewrite of that application.